morucci/repoxplorer/README.md

 If an identity has been defined with emails part of a defined group then date bounces will overwrite those defined at the groups level.

+To define a group that implicitly include commits of authors from specific domains use the *domains* key to list domains.

 ### Metadata automatic indexation